 Rovaniemi Lapland, Finland Travel Guide

 The Polar Night, locally termed Kaamos, occurs from the end of December to early January.
-At this time, the sun stays below the horizon.
+At this specific time, the sun stays below the horizon.
 Instead, daylight constitutes a few hours of soft, ethereal twilight, often tinted with blues, purples, and pinks.
 This limited light establishes an unique, mystical ambiance, ideal to See The northern lights viewing.
 The overall sensation is one of quiet serenity, with crisp air and often clear skies.

 High Season (Dec-Mar & Jul-Aug) has the completeest range of activities and phenomena like Northern Lights or Midnight Sun.
 Expect higher prices and crowds.
 Shoulder Season (Late May-Jun & Sep-Oct) means fewer tourists, potentially lower prices, and unique natural beauty.
-Low Season (Nov & Mid-Apr-Mid-May) provides the best prices and few tourists, but limited activity options.
+Low Season (Nov & Mid-Apr-Mid-May) brings the best prices and few tourists, but limited activity options.

 December - Early January